nextcloud/docker/README.md

 ### Object Storage (Primary Storage)

-By default, Nextcloud stores all files `/var/www/html/data/` (or whatever custom data directory you've configured).
+By default, Nextcloud stores all files in `/var/www/html/data/` (or whatever custom data directory you've configured).
 Nextcloud also allows the use of object storages (like OpenStack
-Swift or any compatible Amazon S3-implementation) as *Primary Storage*.
+Swift or any Amazon S3-compatible implementation) as *Primary Storage*.
 This semi-replaces the default storage of files in the data directory.
-Note: This data directory might still be used for compatibility reasons.
+Note: This data directory might still be used for compatibility reasons and still needs to exist.
 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html) for more information.

 To use an external S3 compatible object store as primary storage, set the following variables:
 - `OBJECTSTORE_S3_BUCKET`: The name of the bucket that Nextcloud should store the data in